 A short but pleasant walk brings you to Sama.
-We stayed in the middle of the village across the Tourist Information Centre in the Manaslu Guest House which has 2 larger rooms with toilet and shower in annexe – allowing you not to hold back on your tea intake in the evening!
-The GH has a large rooftop terrace with great views and allowing to soak up extra warmth from the sun.
+We stayed in the middle of the village across the Tourist Information Centre in the Manaslu Guest House which has 2 larger rooms with toilet and shower in annexe – you don’t need to hold back on your tea intake this evening!
+The GH has a large rooftop terrace enjoying great views and warmth from the sun.

 We had a pancake upon arrival, left our backpack in the room and then went for a beautiful and easy walk to Birendra Lake.
 (3.59km return, 1h13’ return and 150m up).
 We didn’t go to the Pung Gyen Monastery as all monks had left for the winter -they don’t come as hardened anymore like in our days…!

 It is worthwhile to go to the lake while enjoying the beautiful weather, sitting in awe between the hundreds of cairns, watching the impressive Manaslu’s (Himal and South) and hearing their glaciers alive and full of activity.